p2panda/handbook/rfc/0001-schema/0001-schema.md

 ## Instance messages

+Just like the schema itself, instances of the schema are described by messages.
+However, these instance messages are encoded in bamboo entries of users’ logs - not the schema log.
+Every instance message specifies a *versioned schema*.

+Possible instance message kinds are:

+- `create`: creates a database row
+- `update`: updates a row
+- `delete`: drops a row

 Every *instance message* affects exactly one row of the schema’s table.

 Every instance has an author and can only be altered by *instance messages* from this author.

 All *instance messages* for one author and schema are contained in the same log.

-This log may also contain messages for other schemas.
+Instance messages are encoded using [CBOR](https://cbor.io/).

 ### Create instance message